Using NVIDIA GPU work nodes in Kubernetes Engine cluster

 Step 2.
 Configure Nvidia GPU work node environment

-When you create a GPU work node through the node pool, the environment required to use GPU resources, including the Driver and Container Runtime, is set up by default.
+When creating GPU work nodes via a node pool, the environment required for GPU resources, such as Driver and Container Runtime, is configured by default.

 -